Bachelor of Science and Bachelor of Arts in Sociology (Addictions Counseling)

 - Master of Science in Clinical Psychology

-Yes, both the B.S. and B.A. in Sociology (Addictions Counseling) programs are offered entirely online, providing the flexibility to balance your studies with work and other personal commitments.
+Yes, both programs are offered entirely online, providing the flexibility to balance your studies with work and other personal commitments.
 The course structure allows you to engage with material at your own pace, making it ideal for working professionals.

 FHSU actively assists students in securing practicum placements by entering into signed agreements with various counseling agencies.
-This ensures that all students have quality placement opportunities where they can gain the necessary real-world experience.
+This ensures that all students have high-quality placement opportunities to gain the necessary real-world experience.

 FHSU offers several graduate programs and certificates that can help further specialize your skills or broaden your professional qualifications in social services and health care.

 Graduates can pursue careers as licensed addiction counselors and may also find opportunities in public health agencies, private counseling practices, or as consultants in addiction prevention programs.
-The comprehensive training also equips them to handle roles in educational and community-based settings, focusing on addiction recovery and support systems.
+The comprehensive training also equips them to assume roles in educational and community-based settings, with a focus on addiction recovery and support systems.

 Information about the School of Criminal Justice, Leadership and Sociology